QuickBooks Blog

 • Better Business Bureau

-Each entity has its own requirements that must be followed, so it’s worth working with an attorney to get things done correctly and in a timely manner.
+Each entity has its own requirements that you must follow, so it’s worth working with an attorney to get things done correctly and promptly.

 Do you need to register your business?

-• Sole proprietorships: These generally are not required to be registered, though registering would likely be beneficial to you and your business.
+• Sole proprietorships: You generally do not have to register as a self-employed business owner or sole proprietor, though registering can be beneficial to you and your business.

 Why should you register your business?

-There are plenty of legal and tax reasons to officially register your business, but there are some real benefits for business owners as well:
+There are plenty of legal reasons to register your business, but there are also other benefits:

-• Registering helps you build your brand’s reputation because potential customers will see you as a legitimate organization.
+• Build your brand: Registering helps you build your brand’s reputation because potential customers will see you as a legitimate organization.

-• Registering comes with its share of financial benefits, including tax benefits and the ability to officially apply for loans and other funding.
-Investors prefer to work with registered businesses.
-Finally, registered businesses earn insurance premium deductions, deferred tax payments, and more.
+• Financial benefits: Registering comes with its share of financial benefits, including tax benefits and the ability to apply for loans and other funding officially.

 Recommended for you